 Everything Rain Barrels

-Wondering why and how you can benefit from them?
-Let me tell you everything you need to know before deciding if a rain barrel is a right fit for you and your home.
+Wondering why and how you can benefit from rainwater harvesting?
+Let me tell you everything you need to know before deciding if a rain barrel is the right fit for you and your home.

 Rainwater is free.
 It is naturally soft.
 It has not been processed by the local utility for drinking, which requires energy and the addition of chemicals.
 Rain barrels offer homeowners a chance to capture and use rainwater from the roof of the home and or garage.